-The board of directors (the "Board") and the management of Lenovo Group Limited (the "Company", together with its subsidiaries, "Lenovo" or the "Group") strive to attain and uphold a high standard of corporate governance and to maintain sound and well-established corporate governance practices for the interest sake of shareholders and other stakeholders including, but not limited to, customers, suppliers, employees and the general public.
-The Company abides strictly by the governing laws and regulations of the jurisdictions where it operates and observes the applicable guidelines and rules issued by regulatory authorities.
+The board of directors (the "Board") and the management of Lenovo Group Limited (the "Company", together with its subsidiaries, "Lenovo", "Lenovo Group" or the "Group") strive to attain and uphold a high standard of corporate governance and to maintain sound and well-established corporate governance practices for the interest of shareholders and other stakeholders including, but not limited to, employees, customers, suppliers and the general public.
+The Group abides strictly by the governing laws and regulations of the jurisdictions where it operates and observes the applicable guidelines and rules issued by regulatory authorities.
 It regularly undertakes review of its corporate governance system to ensure it is in line with international and local best practices.